The trend is your friend.

 With augmented reality you can let your hair down and have some fun while still spreading brand awareness and engaging with leads and customers.
 Get in on it.

-I personally think these seven will be the ones to watch in 2018.
+I personally think these seven will be the ones to watch.
 Pick one, pick a few, and try them out.

 Social media is all about connection, relationships, and engagement.